E-commerce and supply chain logistics: Trends to watch

 However, COVID-19 also has brought many challenges for supply chain companies that are working remotely.
 One of the key issues is higher communications costs.
 Some problems or issues that could have been resolved easily before the transition to working remotely have proven harder to fix afterward.

-Big data and artificial intelligence: Future of the supply chain industry
+Big data and artificial intelligence: The future of the supply chain industry

 For the supply chain industry, data is an indispensable tool for reference and decision-making.
 In the borderless internet retail scenario, the relationship among consumers, products, and e-commerce platforms has been redefined with the support of data.

-Big data and AI can provide consumer insights and improved functionality to e-commerce platforms as well as logistics and supply chain companies.
+Big data and AI can provide consumer insights and improved functionality to e-commerce platforms and logistics and supply chain companies.

 - E-commerce: Big data and AI can help companies create customized recommendations for consumers by using data based on the contents of virtual shopping carts, reasons for abandoned carts, and the use of automated chatbots, as examples.